lunduniversity/reqeng/Startups/README.md

 During the time of the projects (**18/1-7/3**), you will need to be available to meet with the student groups at 2-3 occasions (which you decide amongst yourselves), and also be able to answer questions via email.

 ### 6. Students present their work
-At the end of the course there will be a big presentation (**week 9, date TBA**) where you also are more than welcome to attend!
+At the end of the course there will be a big presentation (**9/3, at 3pm-5pm**) where you also are more than welcome to attend!

 ## Questions?
 Wish for further information?
 Contact Sarah Johannesson via mail ine15sjo@student.lu.se or phone 070 564 65 29.